“Christians must transform society by being present in every sphere”

 Following God's plan in the midst of difficulty

-Fernandez underlined that by seeing God's hand in the life of Joseph, we realise that we may not always understand what happens to us, but we can trust that God's plan is the best for our lives.
+He underlined that by seeing God's hand in the life of Joseph, we realise that we may not always understand what happens to us, but we can trust that God's plan is the best for our lives.

-Presentations and testimonies
+Presentations and personal stories

-The program included several presentations and the testimonies of entrepreneurs and professionals in different areas
+The program included several presentations and the testimonies of entrepreneurs and professionals in different areas.

-Pereira explained how they emphasize their evangelistic work and prayer for one another, as well as the support networks they are building to “be a blessing” in their environments.
+Cristovao Pereira was visiting the event from Portugal, where he is one of the heads of an association of Portuguese Christian entrepreneurs called ASPEC.
+He explained how they emphasise their evangelistic work and prayer for one another, as well as the support networks they are building to “be a blessing” in their environments.

 Matíes encouraged participants to be faithful stewards.
 “I want my business to reflect Christ”, he said.